 Democratic Solidarity Africa

-Corruption, repression, and nepotism severely limit civil and political rights in Sub-Saharan Africa, exposing the deficiencies within existing governance systems.
-Despite sporadic progress, the region struggles with a critical issue of democratic fragility, as stagnant political regimes contribute to a worrying trend of diminishing democracy and increasing violence.
-The Democratic Solidarity Africa aims to tackle this challenge by promoting unity and solidarity among democracy defenders from the Sub-Saharan region.
+Many African nations continue to suffer from corruption, repression, and nepotism that severely limit civil and political rights and expose deficiencies within existing governance systems.
+Despite sporadic progress, countries still struggle with critical issues of democratic fragility, economic stagnation, and instability.
+Democratic Solidarity Africa aims to tackle this challenge by promoting unity and solidarity among democracy defenders across the continent.

 The network aims to: